The Atlantic Cities, January 29, 2013

 "If the data is in a closet, it's not going to change," said Alex Alsup, the chief product officer at Loveland Technologies, the company behind the website.
 Wayne County Deputy Treasurer David Szymanski praised the project, saying it serves "as an excellent tool in the rebirth of this great city."

-Curbed, January 24, 2013
+January 25, 2013

 Starting Friday morning, users will find a new, more powerful WDWOT, with added features and information.
 And it's right on time -- this year's foreclosure map is absolutely terrifying.